TherealJoeyw/FERAL/README.md

 **Field Expedient Reconnaissance and Analysis Laboratory**

-FERAL is an open source modular field computing platform built around a two design principles:
+FERAL is an open source modular field computing platform built around two design principles:

 *structural privacy*: Not a locked door.
 Not just a hardened system.
 An architecture that is physically and logically incapable of surveillance by design.